-In early 2019 the UK's OFSI came into play with imposing its first monetary penalty for a breach of financial sanctions using its civil enforcement powers.
+The UK's OFSI imposed its first monetary penalty for a breach of financial sanctions in early 2019 using its civil enforcement powers.
 And the financial crime industry laughed.
 A £5,000 fine for breaching a sanction imposed on an Egyptian entity was surely worth more than £5,000?

 Raphael's Bank was fined £5,000 after handling funds belonging to an Egyptian financial sanctions target.
 Is £5,000 a joke, or does it warrant compliance professionals to sit up?
 It is important to look behind the fine.
 The funds in question mounted to £200, so the fine represents 2,500% of the value of the funds in question.
 And the bank will have the FCA's undivided attention for some time to come.

 Based on this calculation, an appropriate fine for HSBC would have been US$20bn, and the fine for BNP would have been US$220bn.

 If you'd like to stay up to date with financial crime best practices, industry insights and key trends across regulatory compliance, digital learning, EdTech and RegTech news, subscribe to the Skillcast Compliance Bulletin.

 To help you navigate the compliance landscape, we have collated searchable glossaries of key terms and definitions across complex topics, including GDPR, Equality, Financial Crime and SMCR.
 We also regularly report key learnings from recent FCA fines.